-9. Quantum of total voting shares/units (including voting shares/units underlying rights/options/ warrants/convertible debentures {conversion price known}) held by Substantial Shareholder/ Unitholder before and after the transaction:
+9. Quantum of total verting shares/units (including voting shares/units underlying rights/options/ warrants/convertible debentures {conversion price known}) held by Substantial Shareholder/ Unitholder before and after the transaction:

-Immediately before the transaction Direct Interest Deemed Interest Total No. of voting shares/units held and/or underlying the rights/options/warrants/convertible debentures: 9,655,000 0 70 00 00 9,655,000 As a percentage of total no. of voting shares/units: 6.89 O Choron et Aire 6.89 Immediately after the transaction Direct Interest Deemed Interest Total No. of voting shares/units held and/or underlying the rights/options/warrants/convertible debentures: 6,948,500 O Tree Ballo than a 6,948,500 As a percentage of total no. of voting shares/units: 4.94 0 4.94
+Immediately before the transaction Direct Interest Deemed Interest Total No. of voting shares/units held and/or underlying the rights/options/warrants/convertible debentures: 9.655,000 0 9,655,000 As a percentage of total no. of voting shares/units: 6.89 6.89 Immediately after the transaction Direct Interest Deemed Interest Total No. of voting shares/units held and/or underlying the rights/options/warrants/convertible debentures: 6,948,500 0 6,948,500 As a percentage of total no. of voting shares/units: 4.94 0 4.94